maxzheng/great-life-guide/README.md

 Life is great when you are able to fully understand, do, and enjoy everything that it has to offer.
 This provides the steps to achieve that in a sustainable way, so everyone can be happy and do great things.

+In order to be the most happy and do the greatest things, we should keep in mind two goals, our true north, so we don't get lost in the details:

+1. *Unity.* While a single person can do amazing things, but the greatest things can only be accomplished when we work together as one.
+That is every single living being -- not just humans, but animals, bacterials, plants, etc. More than half of your body cells are microbes and we would perish without plants.
+Countries, races, companies are superficial, archaic, and the division only causes harm.
+There is only one country, it's called Earth.
+There is only one race, it's called human.
+There is only one company, it's called community.
+We should help each other, work together, and share the fruits of labor, so everyone becomes better and benefits compound.
+When we don't work together, great things come to an abrupt end.
+Together, the possibilities are endless.
+2. *Pleasure.* Too often we get stuck in the necessities of life, such as raising a family or earning money, that we forget there are so many pleasures to enjoy in life.
+There is no need to choose one or the other.
+Both are possible at the same time.
+You only live once, so experience everything that life has to offer.
+Don't be afraid to try everything once, as long as it is safe, because you never know what you like until you try -- sometimes you might need to try twice.
+Whatever you like to do, don't hold back and go for it!

 To be happy, just do what kids do best:

 1. **Let go of everything** to reduce burden and make space for happiness, especially negativity as they will rot the